Von Neumann Algebras in Double-Scaled SYK: Exploring Various Limits of Double-Scaled SYK

+The right-hand side has the same splitting-and-rejoining combinatorics as equation (3.6) of~\cite{Giddings:1988cx}, up to an overall normalization and the identification $r_V^{-1}=e^{-2S_0}(VT)^2$.
+We regard this as a structural comparison rather than an identification of the full Hilbert spaces.
+Here the baby universe Hamiltonian $H_{\text{BU}}$ is the operator defined in equation~(3.7) of~\cite{Giddings:1988cx}.

-\ee Therefore, the sum over $k_{ij}$s can be easily implemented and leads to the following compact formula, with a product of sum over phases: \be \ee Plug this back into \eqref{eq:inner-product-q2one}, the inner product can be evaluated as \be \ee The integral form of \eqref{eq:alternative-q2one} allows a saddle point approximation in evaluating the integral, extending its utility beyond the conventional regime where \(\Delta \sim O(1)\) in the \(\lambda \to 0\) limit.
-It would be interesting to explore the saddle point of \eqref{eq:alternative-q2one} while keeping the product \(\lambda \Delta\) fixed as \(\lambda \to 0\), which probes the semi-classical regime with heavy particle insertions.
+Based on the observations, it is tempting to view that the limit considered in this section of DSSYK might serve as certain completion of the Baby universe model.
+Practically, the combinatorial sum in~\eqref{eq:inner-product-q2one} is difficult to evaluate explicitly.
+In the following we present an alternative formulation of \eqref{eq:inner-product-q2one}.
+This is done by imposing the row constraints with Fourier phases and then carrying out the column-wise multinomial sums.
+One obtains the exact representation \be \ee When $r_V=e^{-\lambda\Delta}$, the weight in the last line is $e^{-i\phi_i-\lambda\Delta\mathbb D_{ij}^{\pi}}$.
+The integral form of \eqref{eq:alternative-q2one} allows a saddle point approximation in evaluating the integral, extending its utility beyond the conventional regime where \(\Delta \sim O(1)\) in the \(\lambda \to 0\) limit.
+It would be interesting to explore the saddle point of \eqref{eq:alternative-q2one} while keeping the product \(\lambda \Delta\) large as \(\lambda \to 0\), which probes the semi-classical regime with heavy particle insertions.